-Last Updated on June 26, 2021 by worldoftravelswithkids
+Last Updated on September 7, 2021 by Travels with Kids

 We are incredibly blessed to live on the amazing west coast of Western Australia.
 The beach is just a short 20-minute drive away.
 We spend every second or third day at the beach once the weather warms up.
 In January, we may spend every day there for weeks on end, especially when the older children have government-subsidized ocean awareness classes!
 This is how we learned all about beach gear for babies and toddler beach essentials.

 However – let me tell you when I had my first baby I had no idea what a beach trip with a baby was all about.
 Never mind any clue regarding beach essentials for toddlers.
 The babe wasn’t that happy with the cold ocean, got sunburnt, and had sand in all the places where it shouldn’t have been (causing nasty rashes).
 In short, it was enough to make us think about giving up on beach excursions altogether.
 And, did I mention, the sand scattered throughout the car… that’s still my least favorite thing about going to the beach, even after all these years.
 Even the best list of 1-year-old beach essentials isn’t going to prevent that – but some products can help.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 Toddler Beach Essentials and Beach Gear For Babies

 Every parent knows that once your toddler starts running around, life becomes much more active.
 That is certainly true at the beach!
 Of course, the hazards at the beach are so much greater than if you were at home, so it feels like you need eyes in the back of your head.
 If you have an active and confident toddler at this stage, there is like zero chance they are going to stay in the sun shelter.
 Parents must be on guard, patrolling out and about.
 They also need to have various beach essentials for kids at their disposal!